AndreMerendeira/soc-sem/README.md

 SRAM memory subsystem, 2 UARTs (iob-uart), a SEM core that communicates with the processor via UART_1 and an optional external DDR memory subsystem.
 The system also includes 16 32-bits Adders groupped in groups of 4 localized in the 4 corners of the device.

-An example of a program that

-A program comprising of the injection of an error in Adder2 (placed in the bottom-left corner) is available at firmware.c and the result of this program can be found in adder2_err_injection.log .
+An example of a program comprising of the injection of an error in Adder2 (placed in the bottom-left corner) is available at firmware.c and the result of this program can be found in adder2_err_injection.log .

 ## Clone the repository